ErikThorsell/erikthorsell.github.io/education.md

 "good calls" and "bad calls", giving SOS Alarm a good foundation when doing evaluations of their operators.

-After three years I graduated with a 4.4 / 5 GPA.
+After three years I graduated with a `4.4 / 5 GPA`.
 I decided to apply to the masters program: Computer Science -- Algorithms, Languages and Logic, because of the freedom to pick a lot of elective courses and tailor your education.